danvonk/danvonk.github.io/posts/2025-04-01-bangalore.md

 for my trip to India.
 It was the winter semester break and I had just been travelling around Venice and Triest, so my mind was hitherto occupied with the calm and cultured sights of northern Italy.
-However, this collected state quickly absconded even as soon as my first night in India, when my long-neglected feeling of culture shock arose and prompted me to realise that this would be another truly great holiday.
+However, this collected state absconded as soon as my first night in India, when my long-neglected sense of culture shock arose again and brought me back into the present with the overwhelming feeling of newness that all travelers crave.

 <!--more-->